pjuan4603/data_prep/README.md

 ## Data pre-processing for Amazon datasets
-These are the code used for preprocessing the data from Amazon datasets
+These are the code used for preprocessing the data from Yelp datasets
 ### Python codes:

 **shared_users.py** : Extract the shared users from two domains.